 This is the final product of our adventures, a lovely dimensional blonde.
 I have some super light pieces as well as some warmer, darker pieces, and I actually really love it.
 I’m having so much fun with this color, and it’s taught me to really experiment and just do crazy thing sometimes.
 After all, it’s just hair!

 Part of the reason I wanted to write this post is to bring light to some common misconceptions about going blonde, especially from a super dark color.
 As I said before, each process took about 3 hours or more, which equals out to about 12 hours total.
 Going blonde is time consuming.
 It’s also expensive.
-If I didn’t work as a hairdresser (basically getting my color for free), it would have cost about $640 to do all this.
+If I didn’t work as a hairdresser (basically getting my color for mostly free), it would have cost a minimum of $950 to do all this.
 Going blonde is also a process.
 I want to reiterate this…especially if you have previously colored hair it is unlikely to get super blonde in one shot.
 It’s also really not good for your hair to do that, so hairdressers really don’t recommend it.
 Keep in mind that Pinterest/Instagram pictures are often filtered, and lighting makes a huge difference.
 In some light, my hair looks more strawberry blonde, in others it looks icy af.
 It’s all about that lighting people.

 Have you ever gone blonde, or done something drastic to your hair?
 How was your experience?
 Do you have any questions about color processes or drastic changes?
 Let me know in the comments below!
 As always, thank you so much for reading, and stay golden.